 Here are the main conditions for claiming tax deduction for life insurance premium under Section 80C of the Income Tax Act:

-Only an individual or a Hindi Undivided Family can claim a deduction.
+Only an individual or a Hindu Undivided Family can claim a deduction.
 They can be residents or non-residents.
-The individual could be either Indian or a foreign origin.
+The individual could either be Indian or of a foreign origin.

 The maximum amount of deduction possible under this section for all insurance/investment avenues (including life insurance premium) is Rs.
 1,50,000 for a financial year.